benkatzir/Morse-Password-Retriever/README.md

 ## What it does

 Morse Password Retriever allows users to retrieve or rediscover their password via messages in Morse Code.
 It does this via an Arduino Uno unit connected to a local machine with a USB cable.
-The C++ Morse Password Retriever sketch (program) resides on the local machine and interacts with the Arduino unit to relay these messages by blinking them out on the built-in LED light on the Arduino board.
+The Morse Password Retriever sketch (program written in Arduino Language - similar to C++) resides on the local machine and interacts with the Arduino unit to relay these messages by blinking them out on the built-in LED light on the Arduino board.
 Short blinks are dots, and dash blinks are three times as long as dot blinks.

 A combination of two methods are available to the user to retrieve the password, each designed to help the user recall the password in their distant memory without giving out the full password.